 Shop Around for Tile

-A micro budget probably can’t sustain a full set of new tile on the floor, shower, and along the walls, but there are a few ways to include tile in the smallest of renovations.
+A micro budget probably can’t sustain a full set of new tile on the floor, shower, and along the walls, but there are a few ways to include tile in the smallest of home remodeling projects.
 After shopping around at different tile suppliers for a low price, inquire about closeouts and incomplete stock.
 Inserting a few designer tiles within a set of less expensive tiles offers a chance to add a bit of luxury into the bathroom with trendy accents.

 Choose Counter Tops Smartly